-A bank account number is a unique number, often consisting of eight to 10 digits, which is assigned to your account for purposes of identification.
+A bank account number is a unique number, often consisting of eight to 12 digits, which is assigned to your account for purposes of identification.
 Account numbers are designed to be complex in an effort to protect your account from identity thieves and other fraudulent activity.
-The routing number is a nine-digit number assigned by the ABA (American Bankers Association) to all financial institutions, to identify from which institution a payment was drawn.
+The routing number is a nine-digit number assigned by the American Bankers Association (ABA) to all financial institutions, to identify from which institution a payment was drawn.

 It is possible for an individual to access your bank account with the account number and routing number.
 An experienced identity thief or fraudster can piece together enough information to access your money, or set up a fraudulent account using your information.
-According to research company Gartner, illegal access to bank accounts represented the fastest-growing financial crime during the first decade of the 21st century, and the crime scene is often the World Wide Web.
+According to the U.S. Department of Justice, identity theft and fraud such as illegal access to bank accounts represents a common financial crime during the first decade of the 21st century, and the crime scene is often the World Wide Web.

 Video of the Day

 The account number for your checking account is typically the last eight to 12 digits of the series of numbers that are found on the bottom-left of your checks.
 The number is meant to be complicated in order to eliminate the possibility of two separate accounts having the same number.

 Checks come with your entire bank account number and routing number printed on them, and they often have your name, address and phone number, as well.
 Some individuals even choose to include their driver's license number on their checks.
 All of this information put together spells easy access for an experienced fraudster.